huaweicloudDocs/cci/cn.zh-cn/API 参考/创建StatefulSet（v1beta1）.md

 </td>
 <td class="cellrowborder" valign="top" width="21%" headers="mcps1.2.5.1.3 "><p id="p03221827151115"><a name="p03221827151115"></a><a name="p03221827151115"></a>String</p>
 </td>
-<td class="cellrowborder" valign="top" width="42%" headers="mcps1.2.5.1.4 "><p id="p83283273114"><a name="p83283273114"></a><a name="p83283273114"></a></p>
-<p id="p19331102719119"><a name="p19331102719119"></a><a name="p19331102719119"></a>podManagementPolicy controls how pods are created during initial scale up, when replacing pods on nodes, or when scaling down.
+<td class="cellrowborder" valign="top" width="42%" headers="mcps1.2.5.1.4 "><p id="p19331102719119"><a name="p19331102719119"></a><a name="p19331102719119"></a>podManagementPolicy controls how pods are created during initial scale up, when replacing pods on nodes, or when scaling down.
 The default policy is OrderedReady, where pods are created in increasing order (pod-0, then pod-1, etc) and the controller will wait until each pod is ready before continuing.
 When scaling down, the pods are removed in the opposite order.
 The alternative policy is Parallel which will create pods in parallel to match the desired scale without waiting, and on scale down will delete all pods at once.</p>
 </td>
 </tr>
 <tr id="row5333182713117"><td class="cellrowborder" valign="top" width="22%" headers="mcps1.2.5.1.1 "><p id="p633792741111"><a name="p633792741111"></a><a name="p633792741111"></a>revisionHistoryLimit</p>